- Send with Email

-The FRA project aims to fill this information gap by producing comprehensive data and evidence.
-On the basis of the findings, the FRA will advise EU institutions and Member States on policies and actions that could help improve the situation of persons affected by multiple and intersectional discrimination in access to healthcare.
+This FRA project aimed to fill this information gap by producing comprehensive data and evidence.
+On the basis of the findings, the FRA is able to advise EU institutions and Member States on policies and actions that could help improve the situation of persons affected by multiple and intersectional discrimination in access to healthcare.

 Innovation - What's 'new' about the project?

 Currently, there is a lack of research data on how multiple and intersectional discrimination impacts on people in the EU - in particular in the area of healthcare.
-The project will therefore contribute to filling the existing research gap in this area.
+The project therefore contributes to filling the existing research gap in this area.

 Outputs - What will the project deliver?

-The projects results will be made available in the following publications.
+The projects results have been made available in the following publications.